Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Quality Assessment using Latent Diffusion Models

+Stable Diffusion model (SDM) \cite{SDM} is trained with image-text pairs from LAION-5B \cite{laion-5B} dataset.
+Such datasets include perceptual attributes in its prompts such as detailed descriptions that are related to visual quality, and aesthetic-style captioning.
+Moreover, the 5 billion dataset size encompasses diverse content and quality.
+While generating high-quality images from noisy latent features using text-guided prompts, the generative pipeline progressively retrieves perceptual attributes at various stages of the UNet.
+In this work, we seek to extract such intermediate generalized visual representations from UNet for the quality assessment task.
+To specifically retrieve quality-aware features, we rely upon using cross-attention block outputs, since textual representations can be leveraged to capture quality-specific information from the UNet.
+As argued by Kumari et. al. \cite{kumari_diffusion} , cross-attention parameters are more sensitive to finetuning of diffusion models over self-attention and other parameter weights.

-\textbf{Overview:} Our work exploits the generalization capabilities of the Stable Diffusion model \cite{SDM} for IQA by learning cross-attention maps between image and text features in the reverse diffusion process in conjunction with quality-aware prompts to match the visual concepts.
-In particular, we tap into the reverse diffusion process, where the UNet \cite{unet} denoises noisy features.
-We train the cross-attention modules in the denoising UNet of SDM to maximize the shared information between the visual embeddings captured by the UNet and quality-aware learnable text embeddings generated by the CLIP \cite{clip} text encoder.
-While the cross-attention modules are typically used in SDMs to generate image features consistent with the text input, we utilize such information to measure the alignment between the image features and the text input for IQA.
-Finally, the overall quality is a processed output of the cross-attention map computed using the learned text context and the latent image representation.
+Thus, our GenzIQA model exploits the generalization capabilities of the LDMs \cite{SDM} for IQA by learning cross-attention maps between the image and text features in the reverse diffusion process in conjunction with quality-aware prompts to match the visual concepts.
+In particular, we tap into the reverse diffusion process, where the UNet denoises noisy features as shown in Fig. \ref{fig:genzvqa_baseline}.
+We train all the cross-attention modules in the denoising UNet of the LDM to output quality estimates at different scales.
+We use the LDM to obtain quality $q(x)$ for image $x$.
+Given the visual representation of image $x$ at block $p$ as $\varphi_p(z_t)$ and textual representation as $\tau_\theta (y)$, we compute the attention map at every block $p$ of the UNet encoder and decoder as

-\textbf{Learning Quality using Cross-Attention:} Our GenzIQA model involves a joint training of cross-attention key and value weights along with input text embeddings such that the cross-attention map corresponds to the quality estimate.
-In particular, we adapt the cross-attention module to capture quality-aware representations.
-We design an IQA model by leveraging this cross-attention mechanism by utilizing the attention map, which projects the text representations onto the images.
-In particular, we compute the \textbf{attention map} at every cross-attention block as

-to measure the similarity between the visual query and text key representation.
-Note that $A^{(i)}$ is used in Eq. \ref{eqn: attention_output} to compute the attention output for further processing.
-In our framework, we learn $ W_K^{(i)}$ and $W_V^{(i)}$ since the input text prompts are also learned.
-We keep $W_Q^{(i)}$ frozen during training as we wish to retain the robust visual information captured by the pretrained model.
-Note that $A^{(i)}$ is an $N^i \times M$ attention map.

-We now perform log-sum-exp (LSE) pooling \cite{log-sum-pool} of the attention map $A^{(i)}$ at every block.
-As noted in DSD \cite{dsd}, LSE pooling has multi-fold advantages over general average or max pooling, such as robustness to outliers in attention maps and higher stability during training.
-The predicted quality $g(A)$ using multi-layer attention maps at a particular timestep $t$ for text prompt $y$ is given as,
+where $A^{(p)} \in \mathbb{R}^{N^p \times M} $ measures the similarity between the visual query at the $p^{th}$ block of the UNet and the textual embedding of the text encoder.
+In our framework, we only learn the cross-attention weights.